-- EU EOMs have zero tolerance to sexual harassment.
-The following behaviour may constitute sexual harassment: - Repetition of suggestive remarks, or sexual insinuation; use of rude or obscene language and gestures; - Repeated and exaggerated compliments on the appearance of a colleague; - Unwanted physical contact; - Acts of voyeurism and exhibitionism; - Any other unwelcome conduct related to sexual harassment. - If unwanted behaviour is identified it is important to react immediately and it should be reported in real time so that the mission has sufficient time to take the appropriate measures.
+EU EOMs have zero tolerance to sexual harassment.
+The following behaviour may constitute sexual harassment:

+- Repetition of suggestive remarks, or sexual insinuation; use of rude or obscene language and gestures; - Repeated and exaggerated compliments on the appearance of a colleague; - Unwanted physical contact; - Acts of voyeurism and exhibitionism; - Any other unwelcome conduct related to sexual harassment.

+If unwanted behaviour is identified it is important to react immediately and it should be reported in real time so that the mission has sufficient time to take the appropriate measures.
 The Observer Coordinator is the Core Team member to whom sexual harassment cases should be reported.
 In addition and in order to ensure gender balance another member from the Core Team will also be appointed as contact point for these issues.
 The issue of sexual harassment will be treated in the initial briefing of Observers.
 When facing a harassment case or in case there is uncertainty on defining whether the incident falls under sexual harassment EOM staff will contact the Observer Coordinator directly (or the second appointed contact point within the Core Team) and report the incident.
 The case will be discussed between the two and possible actions will be explored.
+The Observer Coordinator will also immediately and confidentially report the case to the Deputy Chief

-The Observer who will report to FPI and EEAS HQ in order to inform them of the incident and discuss possible corrective measures. - Overall, the Observer Coordinator will guarantee complete confidentiality and will not take any action without the agreement of the perceived victims.
+Observer who will report to FPI and EEAS HQ in order to inform them of the incident and discuss possible corrective measures.

+Overall, the Observer Coordinator will guarantee complete confidentiality and will not take any action without the agreement of the perceived victims.